City of Wyoming – Third Transmission Main

 The contractor will work with you and your waste hauler to maintain service throughout construction.
 If pipeline construction interferes with your waste haulers ability to pick up your garbage, the contractor will temporarily move your garbage binds to a central location and return them to the end of your driveway by the end of the work day.

 The groundwater table near the active project area will be temporarily lowered to install the transmission main.
-The City will provide support services for residents that experience disruption to their well because of the construction process.
+The City will provide support services for residents that experience disruption to their drinking water because of the construction process.
 Please use the “Questions or Comments” link to notify us of any concerns.

 Latest Updates